Overall Score 7.5 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings refer to the rank of protection offered by an enclosure, against solids and water.
-The letters 'IP' are followed by two values The first value of the IP rating means protection against solids say dust, followed by the one that refers to protection against liquids (sweat).
+IP ratings is the rating of protection offered by a casing, against solids and liquids.
+The letters 'IP' are followed by two values The first value refers to protection against solids say dust, followed by the one that refers to protection against liquids (sweat).

 In comparison to the JLab Epic Air Sport, JBL Tune Flex have a rating of IPX4 meaning that